Site icon Diary of a Gen-X Traveler

 The Trail to the Monastery

-The Trail to the Monastery again has a lot of steps.
-The trail has a gravel path at times and also a cobblestone path at times.
-I felt it was a good, well maintained trail.
+It is important to note, the Trail to the Monastery has a lot of steps.
+The trail has a gravel path at times and also a cobblestone path at times, but a lot of steps.
+I felt it was a good, well maintained trail which was also easy to walk on.
 The views are gorgeous

 Cave of the Bear